saeed51100/machine-learning/readme.txt

 # environment-specific python and pip executables into your shell’s PATH.
 3- source .venv/bin/activate

+4- set the interpreter to: .venv/bin/python3.12 //(latest version)

 # To confirm the virtual environment is activated, check the location of your Python interpreter:
+5- open a new terminal then:
-4- which python
+6- which python

-5- set the interpreter to: .venv/bin/python3.12 //(latest version)

-6- pip install -r requirements.txt
+7- pip install -r requirements.txt

 # If you want to switch projects or leave your virtual environment, deactivate the environment:
-7- deactivate
+8- deactivate